Messi's number of goals netted vs. UD Almeria resurfaces after Ronaldo's move

 - UD Almería will now count Ronaldo among its owners, though financial details of the deal were not disclosed

-- Meanwhile, Lionel Messi's stats against UD Almeria has emerged, making them the 18th team he has netted the most goals against
+- Lionel Messi's stats against UD Almeria have emerged, making them the 18th team he has netted the most goals against

 - Ronaldo’s influence in football is now expanding beyond scoring, as he looks to shape the future of the club and his legacy off the field